4 min read

 It’s perfectly normal to feel anxious about living away from home.
 You might be worried about what it’ll be like living in a shared flat, or how you’ll get along with your flatmates.

-It’s important to remember you’re not alone in how you’re feeling, in fact your new flatmates will probably be feeling exactly the same!
+It’s important to remember you’re not alone in how you’re feeling; in fact, your new flatmates will probably be feeling exactly the same!
 Good friendships don’t happen overnight, so give yourself time, particularly during those first few weeks at university when everyone’s trying to settle in.

-Try to do things together – sharing the cooking and eating together is a simple step to getting to know each other; even doing the washing up afterwards can help you bond as a household!
+Try to do things together – sharing the cooking and eating together is a simple step to getting to know each other; even doing the washing up afterwards can help you bond as a household.

-At Newcastle, our friendly Accommodation Services team will make sure your time living with us is the best it can be and our ResLife team will help you settle in to our student community, have fun and make new friends.
+At Newcastle, our friendly Accommodation Services team will make sure your time living with us is the best it can be and our ResLife team will help you settle into our student community, have fun and make new friends.

 Our ResLife programme of social events and life skills workshops will help you on your first-year journey and there’s one-to-one support and drop-in sessions, too, if you need advice or just a friendly chat.